dragonmkww/Comfy-Guilded/README.md

 # Comfy Guilded
-A comfy, chill, and visually pleasing theme for Guilded.
+A warm, modern, and visually pleasing theme for Guilded.

 ReGuilded is required